 • Taste the alikreukel shellfish in a starter to one of your meals

-DAY 1: “Once upon a cave”, Distance: 17 km; Grading: average to somewhat difficult, with rough terrain in places
+DAY 1: “Once upon a cave”, Distance: 17 km; Grading: somewhat difficult, with loose sand and rough rocky terrain in places

 Hike from Blombos private hamlet to Jongensfontein, a beautiful and peaceful seaside village, past the impressive Blombos Arch and lovely places like Skurwebaai, Pletsenbaai and Heuningnesbaai.

 - See the beautiful coastal area where stone-age people dwelled more than 70 000 years ago, with explanations on how these people lived

 - See ancient shell middens with hundreds of alikreukel shells and other food-providing shell remains